icp4a/automation-decision-services-samples/samples/ExternalLibraryStart/README.md

 **Note:** In the custom types, you see the new types that are defined in your external libraries as well as the type that are defined in the data model of this decision project.

 5. Click the **Daily advice** node.
 In the **Logic** tab, select the **advice** rule.
-6. Change the rule as follows:
+6. Change the rule to use the functions provided in the adsSampleLibrary:
 ```
 if
     Person is defined
 then
-    set decision to the greeting of Person + " " + the initials of Person + "! " + 'Weather advice';
+    set decision to the greeting of Person capitalized + " " + the initials of Person + "! " + 'Weather advice';
 ```

 **Note:** You can use the rule completion menu to select the functions.
 You can use another function from the library for the name of the Person such as the first name.

 ## Step 4: Validating your changes
 1. Click the **Validation** tab.
-The Avery data set shows an error because you changed its type.
+The Avery data set shows an error because you changed one input data type.
-2. Click the three dots next to the data set and select **Delete** in the menu.
+2. Click the three dots next to Person and select **Delete** in the menu.
 Now, you can enter a new value.
 3. Expand **Person**:
     - Set the country value to FRANCE.